TOPSEC

 What is a TESRA?

-The Topsec Email Security Risk Assessment is a test that passively inspects emails that have been let through by third-party incumbent email systems as safe and ended up on an organization’s email management system.
-Topsec put these emails through their own email security systems to reinspect the emails for false negatives i.e., emails that are spam or contain malware or malicious attachments.
+The Topsec Email Security Risk Assessment is a test that passively inspects emails left by third-party incumbent email systems as safe and ends up on an organisation’s email management system.
+In addition, Topsec puts these emails through their email security systems to reinspect them for false negatives, i.e., spam emails or emails containing malware or malicious attachments.

 Analysis by Test Level:

-The TESRA test covered 13,553 email users over a 90-day period of email received from various organizations.
-Within that timeframe, more than 10 million emails were inspected by Topsec.
-These emails had already been passed as safe by the organization’s implementation of Microsoft Office 365 services with Exchange Online Protection or Advanced Threat Protection.
-The Topsec security test occurred passively after the incumbent email security systems had executed all their security filters and determined that nearly 1,504,010 or 15% of the 10, 014,185 emails were actually “bad” or” likely bad”.
-The overall false negative rate in the TESRA test of Microsoft Office 365 was 15% of all emails inspected by Topsec.
+The TESRA test covered 13,553 email users over 90 days of emails received from various organisations.
+Within that time frame, more than 10 million emails were inspected by Topsec.
+These emails had already been passed as safe by the organisation’s implementation of Office 365 services with Exchange Online Protection or Advanced Threat Protection.
+The Topsec security test occurred passively after the incumbent email security systems had executed all their security filters and determined that nearly 1,504,010 or 15% of the 10, 014,185 emails were actually “bad” or “likely bad”.
+The overall false negative rate in the TESRA test of Microsoft Office 365 was 15% of all emails inspected.

-Most of these emails that got through were spam, with 99.79% of the false negatives passed by the incumbent email security systems that were caught by Topsec were spam emails.
+Most of these emails that got through were spam, with 99.79% of the false negatives passed by the incumbent email security systems.
 Most spam email is not lethal; however, these messages can lead to more sophisticated attacks.
-As we move down the funnel the number of false negatives decreases, however, these attacks are more lethal.
+As we move down the funnel, the number of false negatives decreases.
+However, these attacks are more lethal.

 1,809 Impersonation attacks

 At the next level, 1,809 of the emails caught by Topsec were impersonation attacks that were missed by Microsoft Office 365.
-These types of malicious emails are socially engineered emails that attempt to impersonate a trusted party, a CEO for example, with the intentions of prompting the recipient to do something they should not doin a timely manner, e.g., transferring funds to a bank account as soon as possible.
-As these emails do notcontain malware or malicious attachments, they are harder to detect.
-The number of these targeted email attacks have significantly increased in recent years.
+These types of malicious emails are socially engineered emails that attempt to impersonate a trusted party, a CEO, to prompt the recipient to do something they should not do in a timely manner, e.g., transferring funds to a bank account as soon as possible.
+These emails are harder to detect because they do not contain malware or malicious attachments.
+However, these targeted email attacks have significantly increased in recent years.

 1,206 Dangerous File Types

 In the next level, 1,206 emails caught by Topsec were dangerous file types.
-Dangerous file types covermany file types which are not sent over email including .exe (executables) and .src (source) files.
-Topsec recommends that customers block or quarantine these dangerous file types by default.
+Dangerous files cover many file types which are not sent over email, including .exe (executables) and .src (source) files.
+Therefore, Topsec recommends that customers block or quarantine these dangerous file types by default.

 218 Malware Attachments

-Moving down a level, 218 emails were identified to contain‘known malware’ which is a term used for malware which has previously been seen in the environment and reported as malware.
-Missing any known malware is a massive sign of weakness in an IT security system and is very worrying.
+Moving down a level, 218 emails were identified to contain ‘known malware’, a term used for malware previously seen in the environment and reported as malware.
+Missing any known malware is a massive sign of weakness in an IT security system and worrying.

 How TESRA works?

-• Topsec is given access to an organization’s inbound emails after they have been inspected by their incumbent email security system.
-These emails are not manufactured for the test, they are the actual email the organization receives over the period of the test.
+• Topsec accesses an organisation’s inbound emails after their incumbent email security system has inspected them.
+These emails are not manufactured for the test; they are the email the organisation receives throughout the test.

-• Topsec gets a BCC copy of all emails that have been delivered to the organization’s email management system which has already been passed by the incumbent email security system.
+• Topsec gets a BCC copy of all emails delivered to the organisation’s email management system, which the incumbent email security system has already passed.

-• The Topsec Email Security service then inspects the email for spam, malware, attachments, and impersonation attacks that was previously missed by the incumbent email security system.
+• The Topsec Email Security service inspects the email for spam, malware, attachments, and impersonation attacks previously missed by the incumbent email security system.

 • At the end of the test, the information was collated and put into the TESRA report.